marrub--/GLOOME/README.txt

 different place.
 Thank you, Carmack.

-Randy Heit and Cristoph Oelckers (please god tell me I spelled those right)
+Randy Heit and Christoph Oelckers
 - Creating ZDoom and GZDoom, of which, of course, this is based on (and where at least 99% of the code comes from).
 Being amazing programmers and keeping up with a source port for 20 or so years.
 Without these people, this port would